DharmendraB/Blog_Create_in_Python-Django/README.md

 # blog
-Blog Created using python-Django and PostgeSQL database
+Blog Created using python-Django and PostgreSQL database